dgaydukov/cert-aws/sa/README.md

 * ClientVPN with security as microsoft AD
 * ClientVPN add nat instance so internet would work without tunnel split (yet check it also with tunnel split, and your IP would be different)
 * create site-to-site vpn with 2 locations so each of this can communicate with each other using VPN CloudHub (each location is imitated by separate vpc)
 * use kinesis sdk and try java data streaming.
-In all example firehose consume data from data streams, but can we directly send dota to it without data streams?
+In all example firehose consume data from data streams, but can we directly send data to it without data streams?
 * kinesis firehose real example (with cf template)
 * Github Project: add logic to `sa/cloudformation/custom-resource/handler.yml` to update `ResponseURL` (pre-sign s3 url)
 * Github Project: add resource handler to validate ACM Certificate, so you can automate `sa/cloudformation/elb-asg-route53-acm.yml` template, no more need to manually update route53 record